 The level at which you enter depends on whether you have taken Latin before.
 If you are a complete beginner, or have studied some Latin, you will enter our Level 1 class.

 If you have a good Higher or A-level pass, you may be able to start Latin at Level 2.
-In Level 2, you will read work by a variety of authors.

-You will also study two other subjects in year 2 – see pages 6–7 for details.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 3 and 4